imlukedewitt/RemoteDeploy/README.md

 Enter a computer name or server name, and select a package from the dropdown list.
 Remote Deploy will copy the necessary files to the target computer, start a remote powershell session as a job, and wait for output from the job using a winforms timer object.

 # Return Arrays
 Installation packages send status updates back to Remote Deploy using return codes.
-All error codes are arrays, with the first index being the return code and following indexes being any additional information.
+All return codes are arrays, with the first index being the return code and following indexes being any additional information.
 There are several codes with pre-written status messages, and a custom code for misc updates.

     0   : Completed
         The installer finished and the installation was verified.